typhonjs-node-plugin/typhonjs-plugin-manager/README.md

 such that when the plugin is removed automatically all events registered on the eventbus are cleaned up without a plugin author needing to do this manually in the `onPluginUnload` callback.
 This solves any dangling event binding issues.

+The plugin manager also supports asynchronous operation with the methods ending in `Async` along with event bindings that include `async`.
+For asynchronous variations of `add`, `destroy`, and `remove` the lifecycle methods `onPluginLoad` and `onPluginUnload` will be awaited on such that if a plugin returns a Promise or is an async method then it must complete before execution continues.
+One can use Promises to interact with the plugin manager asynchronously, but usage via async / await is recommended.

 If eventbus functionality is enabled it is important especially if using a process / global level eventbus such as `backbone-esnext-eventbus` to call [PluginManager#destroy](https://docs.typhonjs.io/typhonjs-node-plugin/typhonjs-plugin-manager/class/src/PluginManager.js~PluginManager.html#instance-method-destroy) to clean up all plugin eventbus resources and